freetalk-fun/devtalk/docs/notebook/ts/basic-types.md

 # Basic Types

-In TypeScript, you simply add on a type annotation to signal what values a variable can store.
+> In TypeScript, a type annotation signals what values a variable can store.
+TypeScript is pretty smart.
+Many times they aren't even needed.
+This pages goes through the basics of type annotations so you know how to identify and use them yourself.

 :::tip